minhtriet/frozenlake/README.md

 ## Appendix
 - _S_: States - Collection of snapshot of the enviroment by an agent
 - _U(s)_: Util - A value assigned to each state to show how valuable that state is
-- _R_: Reawrd - A value that the agent receive when it makes a move
+- _R_: Reward - A value that the agent receive when it makes a move

 ## To run
 ### Compile